Pre-Conditions: Your Canto account needs to be connected to PrintUI and the PrintUI extension needs to be installed within InDesign.

 - Click on the little menu icon within the PrintUI Management extension in InDesign and select Enter Login Credentials.

-- Enter the PrintUI Email and Password, you have received from your Canto account manager or implementation specialist and click on Login.
+- Enter the PrintUI Email and Password, which you have received from your Canto account manager or implementation specialist and click on Login.

-How to set up templates
+How to set up Brand Templates in InDesign

-When you have your template open, be sure to navigate to the Setup tab > click on Initialize Template to convert an InDesign document for use for Brand Templates.
+- Click on Initialize Template to convert an InDesign document for use for Brand Templates.

 When the template is initialized, a Background Layer is created.
 The designer may choose what is editable by those who receive the document.
 Layers, objects, and frames that are meant to be fixed, and not editable must be moved into the Background Layer.
+Do not remove or rename this layer.

 - Locked Layers: Objects can be edited (replaced, resized, moved, and rotated) inside the frame, but the frame itself can not be moved or resized.